Jose Canseco is a man of extremes, and his baseball cards occupied a spot in every kid’s collection who came to age in the late 80s and early 90s.

 20. 1990 Jose Canseco Donruss #125

-Of all the Donruss Junk Wax-era card designs, this one was not the worst.
+This one was not the worst of all the Donruss Junk Wax-era card designs.
 It’s still pretty bad, reeking of mass production.

 The card’s red border (again, mass-produced) clashes horrendously with the A’s color scheme, making it clear that Donruss (now owned by Panini) just picked a photo and slapped it on the standard red backdrop.

 A cursive “Jose Canseco” nameplate would look far cooler on a more thoughtfully designed card.
 On this card, it simply falls by the wayside.

 You can get this one for the low-low.

 Let’s look at popular Jose Canseco baseball cards and how much they are worth.

 - 1986 Jose Canseco Donruss Rookie Card Value #39: PSA 10 $380 to $420

 - 2020 Jose Canseco Stadium Club Bash & Burn Auto Orange /5 #BBAJC:: PSA 7 $800 to $900